clamity-toolbox/clamity/README.md

 ## Clamity in VSCode Notes

 - Install the Python, Flake8 & Black Formatter extensions
-- Set the python interpreter (cmd pallet >Python: Command Interpreter) to `~/.clamity/pyvenv/bin/python3` - Do _NOT_ use the file browser window, type the command and path in the box
+- Set the python interpreter (`cmd pallet >Python: Command Interpreter`) to `~/.clamity/pyvenv/bin/python3` - Do _NOT_ use the file browser window, type the command and path in the box so VS Code doesn't infer it from symbolic links.
-- Setup a .env file in the clamity repo's root directory (see .env.sample)
+- Setup a .env file in the clamity repo's root directory (`cp .env.sample .env` and edit to taste).